wikiknights/cs-materials/src/intro-to-c/enums/enum-tutorial.md

 Potatoes Experience Gain: 8
 ```

-But what if we don't want to use the enum constants explicitly?
+But what if we don't want to use the enum keyword explicitly?

 ### Using `typedef` With Enums